-To explicitly allow for different investment strategies and their interactions on the level of the index and individual stocks, we use a heterogeneous agent model (HAM) framework (Hommes, 2006) to analyze how the increasing use of ETFs and other indexorientated financial products alters the price dynamics of the underlying assets, possibly increasing risks for financial stability.
+To explicitly allow for different investment strategies and their interactions on the level of the index and individual stocks, we follow Challet et al. (2015) and Drescher and Herz (2012) and use a heterogeneous agent model (HAM) framework (Hommes, 2006) to analyze how the increasing use of ETFs and other index-orientated financial products alters the price dynamics of the underlying assets, possibly increasing risks for financial stability.
 Our simulation results indicate that it is not so much the presence of ETF funds per se but rather the implemented investment strategy that might be a cause of concern.
-In particular, we find that the presence of ETFs only compromises financial stability by increasing asset price volatility and excess kurtosis if they are used by trend following investors.
-Contrary to this result, the presence of ETF chartists lowers the likelihood of bubbles which can be explained by smoothing effects.
+In particular, we find that ETFs might jeopardize financial stability by increasing asset price volatility and excess kurtosis if they are used by trend following chartists.
+At the same time, the presence of ETF chartists lowers the likelihood of bubbles which can be explained by smoothing effects.